Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Transcript of The Video

 Ryoko: Hi, Maruti.
 Thank you for joining us today at EJable.
-I’m really happy to have this chance to talk to you and get to know about your experience here in Japan and also how you like Japan and everything.
-So, if you could please start with your introductions, that would be great.
+I’m really happy to have this chance to talk to you and learn about your experience here in Japan.
+Also, I would appreciate it if you could please start with your introductions.

 Maruti: Thank you very much for having me here.
 It’s my pleasure to be here.

-Well, my name is Maruti, and I’m originally from India.
-Currently, I’m working with a company called Mercari as an engineering manager.
+My name is Maruti, and I’m originally from India.
+I’m currently working as an engineering manager at Mercari.

 I joined Mercari last year, but I’ve been in Japan for a long time.
 And I’m living here with my family.
-And like, apart from that, if I talk briefly about my hobbies, I have kids, so I love to play with them.
+Apart from that, if I talk briefly about my hobbies, I have kids, so I love to play with them.
 And yeah, I love to play cricket as well.
 So yeah, it’s very brief about me.

 Ryoko: Thank you.
 So yeah, I saw.
 That you’ve been here for almost over a decade.
 What was your first encounter with Japan, and why did you decide to move here?